leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 What’s more, for a slightly higher price you get a feature-rich environment that can serve you for many years.

-And because of that, we offer a trial version for our delivery management software.
+And because of that, we offer a trial version of our delivery management software.

 We have everything you need to start improving your delivery.